Vestlane Logo

 Best Practices for Equity Programs

 When managing equity programs, it is essential to implement a variety of best practices to ensure effectiveness and minimize operational risk.
-Below are key strategies for optimizing the performance of Management Equity Plans (MEPs):

 • Early Engagement: Initiate negotiations with the management team early in the acquisition timeline.
 Involving inexperienced teams promptly can facilitate a smoother onboarding process.